emf-creaf/emf_newsletters/Current.md

 -   Revision and improvement of package `ecotraj` to include new data structures and allow cyclical trajectory analysis.
 -   Modification of package `medfateland` to allow parallel simulation of subwatersheds.
 -   Implementation in progress of a package to run the CENTURY 4.7 soil model from R.
+-   Implementation of new data sources (IFN4) in package `forestables`

 **Model parameter estimation**: